 B. urban projects RoTo (my design studio) worked on with Mark Bethel, and then

 C. concluding positive thoughts in elliptical prose

-I am asked 2 questions whenever I meet someone for the first time.
+I am asked two questions whenever I meet someone for the first time.

 Re: Current Impressions

 I see Dubai through the lens of Los Angeles, which is my native city.
-The author Italian author – story teller, Calvino, in a book ‘Invisible Cities,’ placed the explorer Marco Polo and the Mongol lord Kubla Khan in a palace room Talking about many of the cities in Khan’s empire.
-Polo described them vividly and imaginatively, in detail as Khan listened, until he stopped Poloand asked if he was describing each city or was he describing Venice, Italy in different ways.
+The Italian author-storyteller, Calvino, in a book ‘Invisible Cities,’ placed the explorer Marco Polo and the Mongol lord Kubla Khan in a palace room talking about many of the cities in Khan’s empire.
+Polo described them vividly and imaginatively in detail, as Khan listened, until he stopped Polo and asked if he was describing each city or was he describing Venice, Italy in different ways.
 Polo said, “I see each city through the lens of my native city, Venice, but it is transformed by the uniqueness of each new city.”